HFTrader/spotman/USER-CONFIG-README.md

 ## Examples

 ### Example Profile
-See `example-user-profile.yaml` for a complete example profile that demonstrates:
+See `~/.spotman/profiles/example-profile.yaml` for a complete example profile that demonstrates:
 - Custom instance configuration
 - Reference to user scripts
 - Proper tagging and documentation

 ### Example Script
-See `custom-dev-setup.sh` for a complete example setup script that demonstrates:
+See `~/.spotman/scripts/example-setup.sh` for a complete example setup script that demonstrates:
 - System updates and package installation
 - Development tool setup
 - Environment configuration